SebTheRed/Learn-Ruby/ReadMe_Prompts.txt

 READ ME:

 These prompts are generated using Chat GPT.
-I then take one of these prompts, append it to the prefix "prompt:", and then feed it to Chat GPT Chat GPT bot returns 2-3 paragraphs, one code example, and one coding challenge.
+I then take one of these prompts, append it to the prefix "lesson:", and then feed it to Chat GPT Chat GPT bot returns 2-3 paragraphs, one code example, and one coding challenge.
 Everything it returns is relevant to the supplied sentence prompt.